Unambiguous randomness from a quantum state: Introduction

 Inspired by an analogous concept in quantum state discrimination \cite{Ivanovic_1987,Dieks_1988,Peres_1988,Jaeger_1995}, we introduce the \emph{unambiguous} randomness of a quantum state and measurement pair, as quantified by the optimal guessing probability of an eavesdropper who makes no errors, but who is allowed to output an additional, \emph{inconclusive} outcome.
 Unambiguous quantum state discrimination has already been considered in the context of quantum key distribution \cite{Ekert_1994, Dusek_2000}.
-Since the unambiguous discrimination of an ensemble of pure states is only possible when they are linearly independent \cite{Chefles_1998}, given a rank-one projective measurement, an eavesdropper's unambiguous guessing probability is non-zero only for mixed states of full rank.
 The \emph{maximal} unambiguous randomness of the state is then found by minimizing this guessing probability over all measurement bases.
 In this work, we solve this problem for any state, providing a sufficient condition for the optimal measurement.

-Further, again adapting ideas from quantum state discrimination \cite{Chefles_inter_1998,Zhang_inter_1999}, we present an intermediate scenario wherein the eavesdropper maximises her guessing probability subject to a fixed rate of inconclusive outcomes (FRIO), a term coined in \cite{Bagan_2012}.
+Further, again adapting ideas from quantum state discrimination \cite{Chefles_inter_1998,Zhang_inter_1999}, we present an intermediate scenario wherein the eavesdropper maximizes her guessing probability subject to a fixed rate of inconclusive outcomes (FRIO), a term coined in \cite{Bagan_2012}.
 The FRIO randomness of a quantum state and measurement pair, for a fixed parameter $Q$, is then given by the optimal guessing probability of an eavesdropper who returns an inconclusive outcome with probability $Q$.
 Once solved, this quantity can be inverted to find the optimal guessing probability given a fixed rate of error \cite{Herzog_2012}, a scenario with its own counterpart in state discrimination \cite{Touzel_2007,Hayashi_2008}.
 We solve the unambiguous and FRIO randomness for any qubit state and projective measurement, revealing an intuitive, geometric optimal decomposition by the eavesdropper.